BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 Align the base motor assembly to the platform screws so that they are perfectly matched.

-IMPORTANT: if you try to do this step without aligning the screws, you may damage the base motor assembly.
+*IMPORTANT:* If you try to do this step without aligning the screws, you may damage the base motor assembly.
 You may need to rotate the base motor platform several times until you get the right orientation.
 When aligned correctly, ALL screws are perfectly straight.

 Once aligned, screw the screws into the base motor platform and tighten the nuts.
 The screw will self-tap into the base motor assembly wood.